sjagoori/Parking-in-the-Netherlands/README.md

 [See the wiki for a complete version](https://github.com/sjagoori/functional-programming/wiki/%F0%9F%94%8E-Research)

 ### Research question
-How diverse are the registered vehicles in the Netherlands?
+How diverse are the registered vehicles in the Netherlands and how optimized are parking places for them?

 ### Subquestions
 * What vehicle type are popular?